Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 Volunteer/Internship experience:

-- Remark any achievements or responsibilities you fulfilled in these roles
+- Note any achievements or responsibilities that you were able to fulfill during these roles.

 References:

-Can a Resume Letter be considered exactly the same as a CV?
+Can a Resume Letter be considered identical to a CV?

-How to Write a Great CV and Resume
+How to Write a Quality CV and Resume

-- Use powerful action verbs to describe your successes include "managed," "led," or "created."
+- Use action verbs that are strong to describe your success include "managed," "led," or "created."

-- Choose a professional, clean layout and design.
+- Make sure you have a professional, clean layout and style.

 - Avoid putting in unnecessary information for example, your hobbies or references.